ANCHOR YASH

 While others memorised scripts, I studied the room.
 I observed what made crowds laugh, what made them lean in, and what made them check their phones.
 I learned from the hard moments — bad sound systems, tough crowds, power cuts mid-Sangeet, delayed brides that would make any announcer freeze.

 Each failure taught me something no rehearsal could.
-And slowly, what started as a hobby became an obsession — and then a profession that has since taken me across India and into the rooms where the stakes are highest and the silences are most expensive.
+And slowly, what started as a hobby became an obsession — and then a profession that has since taken me across Jaipur & Rajasthan and into the rooms where the stakes are highest and the silences are most expensive.

 Live — Jaipur, 2024